makenova/dotfiles/readme.md

 # Makenova's dotfiles.

 This repo contains my personal dotfiles and are heavily based on [Addy Osmani's](https://github.com/addyosmani/dotfiles/) dotfiles.
+I'm still working on claiming these files so there is still alot of dust that isn't mine.

 ## Syntax highlighting

 …is really important. even for these files.

-add the below to this file: `~/Library/Application Support/Sublime Text 2/Packages/ShellScript/Shell-Unix-Generic.tmLanguage`
+add the xml tags below to this file: `~/Library/Application Support/Sublime Text 2/Packages/ShellScript/Shell-Unix-Generic.tmLanguage`

+In ST3: /Applications/Sublime\ Text.app/Contents/MacOS/Packages/ShellScript.sublime-package/Shell-Unix-Generic.tmLanguage

+You will need to rename the ShellScript.sublime-package to ShellScript.sublime-package.zip, uncompress it, make your changes, recompress it and then rename it to the .sublime-package extension.
+Those are the steps I took, hopefully someone else can find a better way.

 ```xml
 <string>.aliases</string>